-Why do you have to stay for 10-days long?
+Why do you have to stay for 10 days long?

 During the first 3 days, they teach how to concentrate on the mind.
 Those three days of practice sharpen the mind and prepare it for what’s coming next.

-From the 4th day, they start teaching the actual technique of Vipassana which is ‘to see’ into your body.
+On the 4th day, they start teaching the actual technique of Vipassana which is ‘to see’ into your body.

 Well, it may sound easy.
 ‘Just seeing the body?
 Uh!
 Not that tough!
 I can do it at home!’
 But it’s not!

 One wishing to practice seriously must be under a proper guide.
 There are several layers you uncover and it might be scary sometimes.
 The group is divided into men and women, and each group has separate teachers.

 You also need an environment where there is the least disturbance.
 Vipassana centers provide you with such an environment.

 Now that I have talked enough about all that can be theory, let’s listen to ‘my story’ of Vipassana!
 Ready??
 Fasten your seat belts!
 You are going to enter into a world of magic, and mystics.
 Yay!